-This startling finding emphasizes the importance of keeping protected health information (PHI) under strict lock and key—not just for healthcare providers, but for employers, too.
-This is especially true if you have a hand in your employees’ healthcare, like if you reimburse your employees’ medical expenses through a health reimbursement arrangement (HRA).
+This startling finding emphasizes the importance of keeping protected health information (PHI) under strict lock and key—not just for healthcare providers but for employers, too.
+This is especially true if you have a hand in your employees’ healthcare benefits, like if you reimburse your employees’ medical expenses through a health reimbursement arrangement (HRA).

 But how do you know which of your employees’ health information needs protecting, and how do you keep it safe?
-In this article, we’ll explain exactly what PHI is and what you can do to stay compliant.
+This article will explain what PHI is and how to stay compliant.

 What is protected health information (PHI)?

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) outlines regulations for keeping individuals’ personal health information safe and undisclosed to those who aren’t authorized to view it.
+The Health Insurance Portability and Accountability Act of 1996 (HIPAA) provides federal protections for PHI.
+It outlines regulations for keeping individuals’ PHI safe and undisclosed to those not authorized to view it.

-Any personal health information that’s “individually identifiable” is protected by the HIPAA Privacy Rule, and is considered “protected health information” or PHI.
+Any “personally identifiable health information” is protected by the HIPAA Privacy Rule2 and is considered PHI.

-If the health information has any of the following identifiers, then it’s considered PHI:
+If health data includes any of the following identifiable information, it’s considered PHI: